Meaning "smile/laughter," Kicheko designs and makes distinctive pieces that invest in education in the Democratic

-When Congo comes up in the news, it most likely centers around the longstanding conflict, conflict minerals, corruption, lack of infrastructure, or all of the above.
-Local and international rebels find safe havens in the jungles and mountains of the East and continue to cause instability for local populations.
+When Congo comes up in the news, it most likely centers around longstanding instability, conflict minerals, corruption, lack of infrastructure, or all of the above.
+Local and international rebels find safe havens in the jungles and mountains of the East.
 Natural resources and competition for control of minerals in the East also fuel the conflict.
 Some cite the conflict in the Congo being one of the the deadliest since World War II, with an estimated 5 million dead as a result.
-Congo is one of the worst places in the world to be a woman - mass rape is used as a tactic of the conflict threatening the fabric of families and communities.
-These are some of the headlines that highlight the challenges faced by the Congolese as many hope for peace and stability after more than 15 years of conflict, poverty and neglect.
+Gender-based violence is used as a tactic of war threatening the fabric of families and stability of communities.
+While all of this goes on and diplomatic efforts strive to stem the tide, children are marginalized, undernourished and under-resourced - their future hanging in the balance.

 What We Experienced